-The University Internship Program (UIP) engages students in educationally-related work and learning experiences locally, nationally, and internationally.
+The University Internship Program (UIP) is an academic internship program that engages students in educationally-related work and learning experiences locally, nationally, and internationally.
 Students will have the opportunity to integrate knowledge and theory with practical applications and skill development in an professional setting.
 Participation is focused on 3rd and 4th year students in good academic standing, but all class years will be considered.

 UVA students are able to integrate academic and applied professional experiences and make societial contributions to the local and global communities, thereby extending the public service mission of the University of Virginia.
 UIP plays a key role in supporting the University's relationship with the Charlottesville community.
 Since 1976, the UIP has placed approximately 8,000 UIP interns in public and private sector organizations in the Charlottesville area.

 Jump to a Section:

 - Recruiting Timeline

 |Academic Year UIP

 Fall & Spring Semester